-To address these uncertainties, clauses that can soften the impact of Brexit, by giving employers a means by which to participate in Brexit-related decisions are being included in contracts.
+In the context of drafting and negotiating construction contracts, employers are now expressly excluding any allowances in respect of extensions of time and additional fees in relation to Brexit-related difficulties.
+Clauses that can soften the impact of Brexit, by giving employers a means by which to participate in Brexit-related decisions, are also being included in construction contracts.
 For example, clauses that require employer approval in the event that a contractor can't source goods or materials in the European Union without delay or where goods or materials sourced from the United Kingdom do not have an EU equivalent.